leweng03/League-of-Legends-Early-Game-Analysis/README.md

 | False         | 0.271654 |      0.359252 |      0.462598 |     0.195866 |
 | True          | 0.728346 |      0.640748 |      0.537402 |     0.804134 |

 These are some aggregate statistics that show the relation between goldlead@15 and other columns.
-Interesting, taking first dragon does not necessarily mean that will be ahead in gold at 15 minutes.
+Interestingly, taking first dragon does not necessarily mean that will be ahead in gold at 15 minutes.
 Other factor are more indicative, such as firsttower and firstherald.
 This suggests that taking first dragon may not be as useful as taking first herald or first tower.

 ---